Hoscheit Woods Forest Preserve

 On April 14, 2015, the Forest Preserve Commission renamed this property as Hoscheit Woods Forest Preserve, in honor of John J. Hoscheit, who had recently completed serving 15 years as President of the Forest Preserve District.
 Commissioner Hoscheit was instrumental in the District tripling in size, under his leadership.

 This preserve includes a horseback riding area.
 Most horse trails are natural surface, mowed-grass paths.
 Limestone screenings trails and asphalt bike trails are available in some of the preserves.
 These are multi-use trails shared with runners, bicyclists, dog walkers etc. Horse riders are required to stay on designated, forest preserve-maintained trails.
 Trail riding is not allowed in restricted natural areas, Illinois Nature Preserves, picnic areas or in farmed areas.
 To prevent trail damage during wet weather, trails may be temporarily closed.
 Individual forest preserves will post a sign at the entrance when horse trails are closed.
-Trails are currently OPEN for equestrian use at this preserve.
+Trails are currently CLOSED for equestrian use at this preserve.